f2brossi/vagrant-devstack-swift/README.md

   1. Download an Ubuntu 13.10 (saucy) vagrant box if it hasn't previously been downloaded to your machine.
   2. Boot the virtual machine (VM) on your openstack cloud provider .
   3. Clone the DevStack git repository inside of the VM.
-  4. Run DevStack inside of the VM.
+  4. Run manually DevStack inside of the VM with command >/home/stack/devstack/stack.sh

  It will take at least ten minutes for this to run.